raphamissias/TLSV_Project/README.md

 # TLSV_Project
-##### Apresentação
+##### Presentation
-Programa para automação de conferência de contratos no Workforce Management da Oracle.
+Program for automating contract review in Oracle Workforce Management.
-##### 👨‍💻 Tecnologias
+##### 👨‍💻 Technologies
 • Python • Selenium
-##### 🔧 Instalação
+##### 🔧 Instalation
-1. Clone o repositório:
+1. Clone the repository:

 `git clone https://github.com/raphamissias/TLSV_Project.git
 cd TLSV_Project`

-2. Instale as dependências:
+2. Install the dependencies:

 `python -m venv venv
 source venv/Scripts/activate
 pip install -r requirements.txt`

-##### 🚀 Executando o projeto
+##### 🚀 Running the project
-1. O arquivo .csv que servirá de consulta para o programa deve ser baixado diretamente pelo WFM na sessão de atendimentos técnicos e colocado na pasta csv_file.
+1. The .csv file that will be used by program review must be downloaded in the technical support section on Oracle WFM and pasted in “csv_file” directory.

-1. Para iniciar o programa:
+1. To run the program:

 `python main.py`

-##### 🎯 Fluxo Principal
+##### 🎯 Main Flow
-1. O programa primeiramente irá iniciar o navegador Chrome em modo debug e se necessário, fará login no WFM.
+1. The program firstly will run Chrome in debug mode and if necessary, will sing in on Oracle WFM.
-2. Ele fará a leitura dos contratos do arquivo colocado na pasta “csv_file”.
+2. The file in “csv_file” will be read and the contracts extracted.
-2. Para cada contrato, é feito a busca no site e retornado o status e informações relevantes do contrato referente.
+2. For each contract, a search is performed and the status and relevant information about the current contract are returned.
-4. A nova planilha é atualizada com as informações a cada busca por contrato.
+4. The new spreadsheet is updated for each contract searched.
-5. A planilha final é salva e o programa e navergador são finalizados.
+5. The final spreadsheet is saved, and the program and browser are closed.